-How Big A Backyard Do You Need To Live Off Of The Land?
+How Big a Backyard Do You Need to Live off of the Land?

 More and more people are turning away from grocery stores and utility companies in favor of their own back yard.
 The idea of becoming self-sufficient is an alluring one, but exactly how much land would you need?

 Average U.S. Roof Size: 2,000 Sq Ft.
-1 Year Of Electricity Requires 375 Sq Ft.
+1 Year of Electricity Requires 375 Sq Ft.

-Assuming the house is facing south and there is 7 hours of sun light, it would take about 25 solar panels (using panels of average efficiency) to fulfill energy requirements, which would take about 375 square feet of roof surface.
+Assuming the house is facing south and there are 7 hours of sunlight, it would take about 25 solar panels (using panels of average efficiency) to fulfill energy requirements, which would take about 375 square feet of the roof surface.

-9,200 Calories For A Family Of Four, Per Day Requires 76,666 Sq Ft.
+9,200 Calories for a Family of Four, per Day Requires 76,666 Sq Ft.

-In an ideal setting, suitable farm land can also grow fruit trees to provide a well-rounded diet.
-Some vegetables require much more land than other, including potatoes and cucumbers.
+In an ideal setting, suitable farmland can also grow fruit trees to provide a well-rounded diet.
+Some vegetables require much more land than others, including potatoes and cucumbers.

-1 Year Of Wheat Requires 12,012 Sq Ft.
+1 Year of Wheat Requires 12,012 Sq Ft.

-The average person 1.5 pounds of wheat a week.
+The average person consumes 1.5 pounds of wheat a week.
 In order to maintain that diet of wheat, you must allow for at least 3,003 square feet of wheat per person.

-1 Year of Meat Requires 207 Sq Ft.
+If You Eat Meat, Eggs And/Or Dairy, 1 Year of Meat Requires 207 Sq Ft.

-If you wish to add a little bacon to your self-sustained diet then starting off with 3 pigs can feed a family of for twice per week, for a year.
+Let’s say you wish to add a little bacon to your self-sustained diet then starting off with three pigs.
+This can feed a family of four twice per week, for a year.

 1 Year of Dairy Requires 100 Sq Ft.

 If you wish to add dairy to your diet forget about getting a cow for they are not land-efficient.
 Think about a Nubian goat instead.

 1 Year of Eggs Requires 65 Sq Ft.

 For a family of four eating 1,000 eggs in a year, it would require 13 birds to put scrambled eggs on the table in the morning.

 1 Year of Corn Requires 2,640 Sq Ft.

 You would need at least 2,640 sqft of corn to produce enough for your family and animals.
 We did not include corn in our final calculations, assuming instead that you’d prefer to buy bushels of corn feed (a bushel of corn is 56 pounds) for less than $5 each.

 You will need a backyard that is at least 89,050 Sq Ft this is about 2 acres.

 What do you think about subsistence farming?
-Let us know in the comments section what your thoughts are on Subsistence Farming | How to Grow Your Own Food and Nothing More.
+Let us know in the comments section what your thoughts are on why homesteaders should practice subsistence farming now.